Looking to grow your own cashew tree?

 Gardeners in cooler climates, where the temperature rarely drops below 50°F will also be able to grow the plants.
 However you will need to provide protection during cold snaps.
 Be warned, even with protection a deep freeze is likely to kill a cashew tree.

-The cashew tree is a popular addition to a garden for both its ornamental and fruiting qualities.
+The cashew tree (Anacardium Occidentale) is a popular addition to a garden for both its ornamental and fruiting qualities.
 They are best grown in warmer climates away from the danger of frost.